-Important Note: The Spring Tempe Festival of the Arts has been cancelled due to the COVID-19 outbreak.
-For more information, see statement from City of Tempe.
+Important Note: The Fall 2020 Tempe Festival of the Arts has been cancelled due to the current health advisory.
+The Spring 2021 dates are planned for March 26-28, 2020.
+For more information, see Tempe Festival of the Arts.

 Around the valley, Tempe, Arizona, is well known for their bi-annual Tempe Festival of the Arts.
 This art festival occurs twice during the year, typically in the spring and fall months.
-In 2020, the spring dates are March 27 through 29 and in the fall it will be occurring December 4 through 6.
 We’ve compiled this list of things to do with everything you need to know.

 Fun Fact: Tempe Festival of the Arts is one of the Top 100 Classic & Contemporary Craft Shows in the nation by Sunshine Artist magazine.
 It has also received the prestigious Pinnacle Award from the International Festival and Events Association.